ichris007/Obsidian_Lifein/Templates/T-项目模板.md

   stop_date AS 停止时间,
   round(max((date(today) - date(start_date)).days, 0)) + "天" AS 已启动
 from ""
-where project = this.project AND contains(tags, "Project") AND file.name != this.file.name
+where project AND project = this.project AND contains(tags, "Project") AND file.name != this.file.name
 sort stars desc, file.ctime desc
 ```